 Marj is currently Manager of the SMS Support Office and is System Owner of the eVision student management system and Syllabus Plus timetabling system.
 She has previously been an administration manager in several departments in the University.
 She has also worked outside the University as a Technical Writer of software and hardware documentation for a worldwide scientific equipment company.

-OUSA Finance Officer
+OUSA Campaigns Officer

 Representing the Otago University Students' Association